k0retux/fuddly/docs/source/tutorial.rst

-file structure by defining the chunk contents in lines 9-22---in this very simplistic data model, chunk types are not distinguished, but it can easily be expanded---and the number of chunks allowed in a PNG file in line 7---from 2 to 200, artificially chosen for this example.
+file structure by defining the chunk contents in lines 9-22---in this very simplistic data model, chunk types are not distinguished, but it can easily be expanded---and the number of chunks allowed in a PNG file in line 7---from ``2`` to ``-1`` (meaning infinity).

+.. note:: ``-1`` means infinity if used to specify the maximum amount
+          allowed for a given node.
+It makes sense only for absorption operation (refer to :ref:`tuto:dm-absorption`), because for
+          data generation, a strict limit
+          (:const:`fuzzfmk.data_model.NodeInternals_NonTerm.INFINITY_LIMIT`)
+          is set to avoid getting unintended too big data.
+If you intend to get such kind of data, specify explicitly the maximum, or use a disruptor to do so (:ref:`tuto:disruptors`).

 .. _dm:mydf: